-If a corporate officer completes Form 1120-RIC, the Paid Preparer's space should remain blank.
-Anyone who prepares Form 1120-RIC but does not charge the fund should not sign the return.
-Generally, anyone who is paid to prepare the return must sign it and fill in the Paid Preparer's Use Only area.
+If an employee of the fund completes Form 1120-RIC, the paid preparer's space should remain blank.
+In addition, anyone who prepares Form 1120-RIC but does not charge the fund should not complete that section.
+Generally, anyone who is paid to prepare the return must sign it and fill in the "Paid Preparer's Use Only" area.